sagardoshi/NegotiationsEncounter/README.md

-# A Deal with the Spirits
+# Dealing with the Spirits

 ## Description

-_A Deal with the Spirits_ is a text-based negotiations video game.
+_Dealing with the Spirits_ is a text-based negotiations video game.
 In this world, powerful spirits dominate the world, and humans are considered barbaric, less than vermin.
 You are a desperate human thief trying to steal yourself a better life.
 Your plan is to steal whatever you can from the great spirit House of Healing.

 Unfortunately, when you're caught, you need to use your wits -- and whatever items you had been able to grab -- to negotiate your way past a series of spirits, each of which might help you escape... if you offer them just the right things.